-Across both experimental years and in the pooled analysis, the use of biodegradable plastic low tunnels (P2) consistently produced the highest yield per plot, with values of 2.55 kg in 2022–23, 3.06 kg in 2023–24 and 2.80 kg in the pooled mean.
+As the (Table 1) set, across both experimental years and in the pooled (collective) analysis, the use of biodegradable plastic low tunnels (P2) consistently produced the highest yield per plot, with values of (2.55 kg in 2022–23, 3.06 kg in 2023–24 and 2.80 kg in the pooled (collective) mean).
 The superior performance of P2 can be attributed to its capacity to create a favorable microclimate by moderating temperature fluctuations, conserving soil moisture and reducing biotic and abiotic stresses during the early growth period.

-These benefits likely enhanced physiological processes such as photosynthesis, assimilate partitioning and reproductive development, culminating in higher pod yield.
-The open field condition (P3), on the other hand, produced the lowest yields in all observations (1.61 kg, 2.08 kg, and 1.85 kg, respectively), possibly due to exposure to suboptimal winter temperatures, greater evapotranspiration losses and higher pest and disease incidence.
+These benefits likely enhanced physiological processes such as photosynthesis assimilate partitioning and reproductive development, culminating in higher pod yield.
+The open field condition (P3), on the other hand, produced the lowest yields in all observations (1.61 kg, 2.08 kg, and 1.85 kg, respectively), possibly due to exposure to suboptimal winter temperatures, greater evapotranspiration losses and higher pest and disease incidence, plus the weeds probable negative existence.
 The results are consistent with the findings of Khatik et al. (2020) in cowpea, Jat et al. (2017) in French bean and Kumar et al. (2021) in vegetable pea, who reported substantial yield advantages under protected cultivation as compared to open field conditions.

 Effect of sowing time on yield

-Sowing time significantly influenced yield performance in both years and in the pooled analysis.
-The fourth week of November (S2) recorded the maximum yields per plot of 2.61 kg in 2022–23, 3.13 kg in 2023–24, and 2.87 kg in the pooled mean.
+Also as the (Table 1) set, sowing time significantly influenced yield performance in both years and in the pooled (collective) analysis.
+The fourth week of November (S2) recorded the maximum yields per plot of (2.61 kg in 2022–23, 3.13 kg in 2023–24, and 2.87 kg in the pooled mean).
 This sowing window appears to have coincided with optimal climatic conditions for germination, vegetative growth and flowering, ensuring adequate thermal time and light interception for photosynthetic activity.
 In contrast, sowing in the third week of December (S5) resulted in the lowest yields (1.80 kg, 2.19 kg, and 1.99 kg, respectively).

-Delayed sowing beyond the optimum period likely exposed the crop to suboptimal growing degree days and shorter effective growing periods, thereby reducing biomass accumulation and pod development.
-Similar patterns have been observed in earlier studies, where delayed sowing was associated with reduced pod set and smaller pod size due to temperature and photoperiod constraints.
+Delayed sowing time beyond the optimum period likely exposed the crop to suboptimal growing degree days and shorter effective growing periods, thereby reducing biomass accumulation and pod development.
+Similar patterns have been observed in earlier studies, where delayed sowing time was associated with reduced pod set and smaller pod size due to temperature and photoperiod constraints.

 Table 1.
-Effect of glazing material of low tunnel and sowing time on green pod yield (kg plot -1) of cowpea
+Effect of glazing (covering) material of low tunnel and sowing time on green pod yield (kg plot -1) of cowpea